RDM3DC/RTS/README.md

 Flips negative above ~200 GPa

-Feasibility: A 300 K contour appears around 160–200 GPa only if Δ_eff (or g/Q) is large enough for your ω_log and μ*.
+Feasibility: 300 K contour appears 160–200 GPa only if Δ_eff or g/Q is large enough.
-Fail if no ridge/derivative trends beyond heating/defects or maps cannot be reconciled for any plausible {g, ω_log, μ*}.
+Fail if no ridge/derivative trends or no plausible parameter fit.

 Bell-chip

-Distance law: visibility families consistent with α(L) ∝ e^{−L/ξ}/L
+Distance law: visibility families match α(L) ∝ e^{−L/ξ}/L

-Bath law: V(μ) shows a characteristic knee/roll-off as μ increases
+Bath law: V(μ) shows knee/roll-off as μ increases

-Non-signaling: no information transfer; only correlations move Fail if there’s no L law, no V(μ) drop, or any signaling.
+Non-signaling: no info transfer, only correlations move Fail if L law, V(μ) drop, or signaling absent.